NT Eschatology—Letters 16

 The monster described here (and later on in chapter 17) has a number of characteristics.
 We’ll only touch on a few of these.

 First, we’re told that the monster rises from the sea.
-That is, it’s understood to be a foreign power (the “land” beast in the following passage is the domestic representative of this monster) from the viewpoint of John.
+That is, it’s understood to be a foreign power from the viewpoint of John and his readers (the “land” beast in the following passage is the domestic representative of this monster).

 Second, it’s reign is limited to “forty-two months.”
 That is, the monster’s persecution of the “saints” is limited to roughly three and a half years.